K. S. Sabarinadhan: Personal life

 Sabarinadhan is married to Divya S. Iyer, a civil service officer, thus becoming the first MLA–IAS couple in Kerala.
 The couple have a son.

 Political career

 In 2015, Sabarinadhan contested the by-election from Aruvikkara constituency, which was vacated due to the death of his father.
 He defeated M. Vijayakumar by a margin of 10,128 votes.

 In the 2016 Kerala Legislative Assembly election, he was re-elected from Aruvikkara constituency.
 He defeated A. A. Rasheed of CPI(M) by a margin of 21,314 votes.
 In 2020, he became the vice president of Kerala Youth Congress.

 In the 2021 Kerala Legislative Assembly election, he lost to G. Steephen of the CPI(M) by 5046 votes.

+In the 2025 Kerala Local Body Elections to the Thiruvananthapuram City Corporation, he contested as the Mayor candidate of the Indian National Congress and won from the Kowdiar ward.
+He is now currently serving as the ward councilor for Kowdiar.